toolleeo/cli-apps/README.md

 * [hunter](https://github.com/rabite0/hunter) - Ranger-like file browser written in rust.
 * [lf](https://github.com/gokcehan/lf) - lf (as in "list files") is a terminal file manager written in Go with a heavy inspiration from ranger file manager.
 * [lfm](https://inigo.katxi.org/devel/lfm/) - (Last File Manager) is a file manager written in Python; it comes with lots of features, including 1-pane or 2-pane view, files filters and bookmarks, tree view, virtual file-systems to open compressed archives, search in files, customizable keybindings and themes.
-* [Midnight Commander](https://github.com/MidnightCommander/mc) - a visual file manager, full-screen text mode application that allows you to copy, move and delete files and whole directory trees and search for files; includes an internal viewer and editor.
+* [Midnight Commander](https://github.com/MidnightCommander/mc) - A visual file manager, full-screen text mode application that allows you to copy, move and delete files and whole directory trees and search for files; includes an internal viewer and editor.
 * [ncursesFM](https://github.com/FedeDP/ncursesFM) - File manager written in C; rather complete in terms of features; especially lightweight and responsive.
 * [nnn](https://github.com/jarun/nnn) - "The missing terminal file browser for X".
 Provides only directory traversal and file visualization.
 No delete/move operations are supported.
 * [ranger](https://github.com/ranger/ranger) - Console file manager with vi key bindings; curses interface with a view on the directory hierarchy; comes with a file launcher that automatically determines which program to use for opening a given file type.